deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 Right now, the Elasticsearch instance is empty.
 Haystack API provides a `/file-upload` endpoint to upload files to Elasticsearch using the indexing pipeline defined in the pipeline YAML.
 After indexing files to Elasticsearch, you will be able to perform document search.

-1. Download Example Files
+1. Download example files.

 Download the [example files](https://s3.eu-central-1.amazonaws.com/deepset.ai-farm-qa/datasets/documents/article_txt_countries_and_capitals.zip) you will be indexing to Elasticsearch.
 In the folder, there are text files about countries and capitals crawled from [Wikipedia](https://en.wikipedia.org/wiki/Category:Lists_of_countries_by_continent).

-2. Index Files to Elasticsearch
+2. Index files to Elasticsearch.

-You can send cURL requests to `/file-upload` endpoint to upload files to Elasticsearch instance.
+You can send cURL requests to the `/file-upload` endpoint to upload files to the Elasticsearch instance.
 Replace `<PATH_TO_FOLDER>` with the path to the example files on your computer and send the POST request.
 If the file is successfully uploaded, you will get a response as `null`.

 ```bash